50 ways food has changed in the last 50 years

 Milk consumption dwindles

-Milk was not part of the mainstream diet until after World War I, when it was propagandized as a kind of early superfood—a reputation that it would enjoy for decades.
+Milk was not part of the mainstream diet until after World War I, when it was propagandized as a kind of early superfood—a reputation it enjoyed for decades.
 Milk, however, has fallen out of favor over the last 50 years.
 In 1975, the average American drank 130 liters of milk a year, compared to just 66 liters in 2017.
 Domestic sales have dropped by 15% since 2012 alone.

 Plant-based milks emerge